 - Explain the dues and set a deadline for paying them.
 Amounts for national and state dues (mandatory for each member) are established, but you will need to decide on local dues amount.
 Most chapters set membership dues so that there is a small amount of local dues over the amounts that must be remitted as national and state dues.

 NOTE: Each chapter must pay a minimum of $100 national dues and $60 state dues annually.
 These fees will cover ten students.
 Additional students may be added at a cost of $10 for national and $6 for state dues.
-See https://tsaweb.org/membership for more information about national and state dues.
 National and state dues are paid to national TSA at the time of annual affiliation.
-More information on this is available at the above listed website, and the process of affiliation will be discussed in more detail later in this guide.
+More information on this is available at https://motsaweb.org/join-2/affiliation-information/.

 After planning, you will begin your membership drive.
 When collecting dues, keep several things in mind:

 - Set a deadline that is early enough to allow you to meet both your local, state and national deadlines.
 The national priority date for membership is in November.
 The sooner your affiliations are received, the quicker you have access to the online national TSA materials, which include competitive event descriptions, and leadership training information.

 - Record the names of paid members of your TSA Chapter.
 If paying dues is difficult for students, hold a fundraiser to pay the dues for the entire group (everyone should participate in the event.)

 Hold elections for chapter officers.
 Keep the election simple.
 For instance, you could hold a meeting and request nominations for candidates then have a show of hands to elect officers.

 To encourage enthusiasm, conduct a political campaign.
 For that, appoint a committee to develop election guidelines (dates, application procedures and nominee requirements).